-so it gives an estimate of tail.
-Moreover, we could obtain the same estimate of the sum of a series of random variables although we do not know its joint distribution : for a measure space $(E, \mathcal{S}, m)$ and $\{X(z)\}_{z \in E}$ a family of random variables, we have
+Moreover, we can also obtain the estimate of the sum of a series of random variables without its joint distribution: For a measure space $(E, \mathcal{S}, m)$ and $\{X(z)\}_{z \in E}$ a family of random variables, we have

 where $0 < C_s < \infty$ is a constant and $C_s = 1$ for $s \geq 1$.
 See Appendix of \cite[Appendix A]{armstrong2018quantitative} for proofs and other operations on $\GO_s$.